 Uninsured motorist fees: If you are ticketed for driving without insurance, you could have your car impounded and have to pay up to $200.

 Leaving town?
 If you have a car that you aren’t going to have on the road, place it under Planned Non-Operation (PNO) status and you can legally drop insurance coverage to save money.
 PNO status allows your registration to be canceled and insurance to be taken off the vehicle until you are ready to once again drive it.

-Your credit is not an issue: California law says it’s unacceptable for your credit score to be a rating factor used by personal auto insurance providers.
+Your credit is not an issue for car insurance quotes: California law says that it’s unacceptable for your credit score to be a rating factor used by personal auto insurance providers.
 It also requires that California car insurance carriers calculate rates based on miles driven and driving records before considering your geographic location.